nachtvlinder/SeeMyHouse/README.md

 # SeeMyHouse
-An application that shows a 3D model of the building/house at a given location based on coordinates.
+A python script for rendering a 3D model of a house at given coordinates based on a user-provided GeoTIFF.

 ## About

 ### What
-A backend and interface for rendering a 3D model of a house at given coordinates in the area of Bruges, Belgium.
+A python script for rendering a 3D model of a house at given coordinates based on a user-provided GeoTIFF.

-Extras, pending further inspiration, will be listed here.
+There is currently only a CLI based version, plans are in place to make a Dash web application with similar functionality and a py-script that operates with a simple GUI.
+This is first and foremost a practice experience embedded in BeCode's AI Bootcamp training, however I would enjoy building further on it.

+If you found this link through my future portfolio, you can see this as my first full application project.

 ### Why
 Imagine a world where everyone can see their house, not by just walking outside and